ionic-team/stencil-site/docs/framework-integration/react.md

 This section covers how developers consuming your React component wrappers will use your package and component wrappers.

-Before you can consume your React proxy components, you'll need to build your React component library.
+Before you can consume your React component wrappers, you'll need to build your React component library.
 From `packages/react-library` run:

 ```bash npm2yarn
 npm run build